Champion for Children (CFC) Tax Credit

 To claim the Champion for Children Tax Credit, the taxpayer must attach Form MO-CFC or a copy of the contribution verification provided by the qualifying agency, to the income tax return along with a completed Form MO-TC.

-All claimants that claim the Champion for Children Tax Credit must file a return between July 1 through April 15 of each fiscal year.
+Returns claiming the Champion for Children Tax Credit must file a return between July 1 through April 15 of each fiscal year.

 This credit may be applied to the taxpayer’s individual income tax, corporation income tax, or any other tax incurred under the provisions of Chapter 143, RSMo, excluding state withholding tax.